Suraj-Panwar/Distributed-Logistic-Regression/README.md

 2. BSP_SGD.py :
    This file contains code for execution of Distributed Synchronous execution of Logistic Regression, the number of replicas per model can    be changed by changing SyncReplicasOptimizer.

+3. Async_SGD.py :
+   This file contains code for execution of Distributed Asynchronous execution of Logistic Regression.